sienlonglim/job-finder/readme.md

 ## Upcoming works:
 - Automate with github actions

+### 20231225 Improved joblist retriever:
-- Try to sort jobids to identify latest, circumvent repeating jobs
+- Tried to sort jobids to identify latest, circumvent repeating jobs, but still only getting 1/10 of what is really available
+- Need to use Selenium to deal with infinite scrolling to get full number of jobs.

 ### 20231223 MVP1:
 - First viable product for joblist scrapper done